grpc/proposal/A6-client-retries.md

         "maxAttempts": number,

         // Exponential backoff parameters.
 The initial retry attempt will occur
-        // after initialBackoff.
-After that, the nth attempt since the last
+        // after initialBackoff * random(0.8, 1.2).
+After that, the nth attempt
-        // server pushback response (if any), will occur at
+        // since the last server pushback response (if any), will occur at
         // min(initialBackoff*backoffMultiplier**(n-1), maxBackoff) *
         // random(0.8, 1.2).
         // The following two fields take their form from: